 Rental Prices are Rising… People are Still Renting

 Just because rental prices are rising, it doesn’t mean that renters and would-be renters will stop renting.
 Renting is still less expensive for many and is a great low-risk fit for both younger, mobile tenants saddled with student debt, and Americans seeking flexibility in their living arrangements.
 However, while the number of renters is on the rise, so, too, is their average income.
 High-income renters are the fastest growing segment of renters.
 In the last decade, the number of renters looking for luxury apartments has increased by a whooping 175%.
 The upshot of all of this is that rental commissions are rising.
 Rentals are becoming more viable for an agent’s business plans.

 Renters are here to stay— they are a segment of the population that a real estate agent can’t afford ignore.
 But we understand what sort of reputation rentals can have.
 That’s why we started Rental Beast.
 We want to make the rental process— from lead generation to lease signing— simple and profitable for real estate agents.
-Take advantage of our database of over 7 million listings not found on the MLS, our suite of tools designed to help you generate leads, become productive, further your real estate education, and close deals faster.
+Take advantage of our database of over 7 million listings not found on the MLS and our suite of tools designed to help you generate leads?
+Rental Beast helps agents boost their productive, further their real estate education, and close deals faster.